Kandhamal district: Places of interest

 Kalinga Valley (Kalinga Ghaats) is located 48 km away from Phulbani, the district headquarters on the Phulbani – Berhampur National Highway.
 The valley is famous for silviculture garden and medicinal plant cultivation.
 The silviculture garden has rubber trees and human-thick bamboo plants.

 Ludu is located about 100 km from Balliguda in Kotagarh Block and 185 km from Phulbani.
 It is situated in dense forest inhabited by wild elephants.
 One fair-weather road leads to the side via Subarngiri.
 There is a 100-foot (30.5 m) high waterfall.

 Mandasaru Kuti is located about 100 km from Phulbani in the Raikia Block.
 There is an old church on the outskirts of the village, surrounded by mountains.
 There is a mountain gorge nearby.
 Lodging options available.

 Pakadajhar is about 30 km from Phulbani town near the village Sudrukumpa, situated on Phulbani-Boudh road in Phulbani Tahasil.
 The Pakdajhar waterfall is 60 feet high, and is nestled in the natural forest.
 There is a single road leading to the site from Sudrukumpa.
 With recent development of the destinations, a lot of tourists visit the place for picnics from early November to the end of February.

 Putudi is 18 km from Phulbani town with a waterfall of 100 ft height, situated in the dense forest.
 One good road leads to the site.
 The waterfall is on the river Salunki.

 Rushimal is situated about 50 km from Daringibadi, near the village Tamangi in Hattimunda G. P. A group of hills known as Rushimal hills are the origin of the river Rushikulya.
-At the source there is a small reservoir known as “Rushikunda”, and above the hilltop a cave known as Rushigumpha.
+At the source there is a small reservoir known as “Rushikunda”, and above the hilltop a cave known as Rushigumpha.The river Rushikulya is originated from Rushimal hills.

 Urmagada is 17 km from Phulbani town on Phulbani-Gochhapada road in Phulbani Tahasil.
 The waterfall is 50 feet high, situated in a dense forest.
 One fair-weather road leads to the site.

 Kotagarh is located in Kandhamal district about 120 km from Phulabani and 54 km from Baliguda.
 In the Kotagarh block there is a 375 m waterfall.
 Maa Bhabani Temple is in Keshragu, 2 km from Kotagarh (Bighna).
 Kotagarh also has a wildlife sanctuary with elephants, tigers, nilgai, wild boar, chital and antelopes.
 Along with a variety of reptiles and mammals, the sanctuary has an aviary as well.
 The aviary has red jungle fowl, peafowl, peacocks and a wide variety of wild birds.

 Kuruduawaterfall is situated at the village of Ladimaha in Kotagada block about 160 km from the district headquarter Phulbani.
 It is surrounded with dense bamboo forest.